tranbom/veman/docs/index.md

 ## Requirements
 * Python >= 3.9
 * venv
-* Linux or macOS with Bash
+* Linux, FreeBSD or macOS with Bash

 ## Terminology
 The words __venv__, __env__, __environment__ & __virtual environment__ are used interchangeably throughout the veman documentation.